OpenTechSchool/python-data-intro/core/strings.md

 After this line runs, `parts` has the value `['Jin Li', 'White Icicle']`.

 `split()` is a very versatile function.
-Open a Python interpreter and try typing in a few split experiments yourself.
+Try typing in a few split experiments yourself in Notebook.

-See if you can guess what each of these does before you run it in the Python interpreter:
+See if you can guess what each of these does before you run them:

     "1,2,3,4,5".split(",")